javmencia/javmencia.github.io/_pages/about.md

-## Recent Updates
+## Recent Highlights

-### May 2026 | 7th International Work Disability Prevention & Integration (WDPI) Meeting (📍 Vancouver, BC)
+* **Sep 2026** | Started PhD in Biostatistics at the University of Toronto.
+* **Jul 2026** | Presented work on a metastatic castration-resistant prostate cancer mortality prediction model at the IEEE EMBC (📍 Toronto, ON).

-- Awarded Patrick Loisel Award (250 CAD) at the 7th International Work Disability Prevention & Integration (WDPI) Meeting and delivered oral presentation during closing ceremony on functional decline prediction using machine learning
+* **May 2026** | Received the Patrick Loisel Award and delivered an oral presentation on functional decline prediction using machine learning at the 7th International WDPI Meeting (📍 Vancouver, BC).

-### Apr 2026 | Canadian Rheumatology Association (CRA) Annual Meeting (📍 Halifax, NS)

-- Presented two research posters, including one selected for a poster tour oral presentation.
+* **Apr 2026** | Presented two research posters, including a poster tour oral presentation at the CRA Annual Meeting (📍 Halifax, NS).

-### Mar 2026 | UHN Bombardier Research Rounds (📍 Toronto, ON)

-- Delivered a 60-minute talk on Risk Prediction Modelling in SLE to clinicians within the Arthritis Program at University Health Network (UHN).
+* **Mar 2026** | Delivered a talk on Risk Prediction Modelling in SLE to clinicians at UHN Bombardier Research Rounds (📍 Toronto, ON).

 ![Picture of me presenting at the Data Science Institute](https://javmencia.github.io/files/suds1.jpeg)